 - "1.
 It is agreed that the following conditions governing the release of information are known to and accepted by both parties. - (a) That the recipient government will not release the information to a third government without specific approval of the United States.
-For the purposes of this proviso, the United Kingdom, and each of the British Dominions are considered to be separate nations: - (b) That the recipient government will afford to the information substantially the same degree of security protection afforded to it by the United States; - (c) That the recipient government will not exploit such information for other than military purposes; - (d) That the rights of the individual or concern which originate in the development, either in patents or in trade secrets, will be respected in accordance with mutually satisfactory agreement between the United States and the recipient government. - 2.
-It is further agreed that the receiving party will take all measures necessary to avoid prior publication of classified or even of unclassified information in order to prevent negativing novelty, in accordance with the rules of the Patent Offices of both parties. - "3.
-It is further agreed that (a) the conveyance by one party or the other of a process, device or apparatus, or information pertaining thereto, may take the form of a gift, loan, sale, rental, or rendering available, as may be agreed and arranged between the two parties in the specific instance; and (b) the fact that the disclosing party may have the privilege of using a process or a device or apparatus on a royalty-free basis shall not of itself relieve the receiving party of the obligation to pay royalties, nor shall it be construed as the granting of any license whatsoever. - "4.
-It is further agreed that the terms and conditions of all U.K.-U.S. agreements relating to the interchange of patent information will be followed by both parties."
+For the purposes of this proviso, the United Kingdom, and each of the British Dominions are considered to be separate nations; - (b) That the recipient government will afford to the information substantially the same degree of security protection afforded to it by the United States; - (c) That the recipient government will not exploit such information for other than military purposes; - (d) That the rights of the individual or concern which originate in the development, either in patents or in trade secrets, will be respected in accordance with mutually satisfactory agreement between the United States and the recipient government. - \2.
+It is further agreed that the receiving party will take all measures necessary to avoid prior publication of classified or even of unclassified information in order to prevent negativing nevelty, in accordance with the rules of the Patent Offices of both parties. - or the other of a process, device or apparatus, or information pertaining thereto, may take the form of a gift, loan, sale, rental, or rendering available, as may be agreed and arranged between the two parties in the specific instance; and (b) the fact that the disclosing party may have the privilege of using a process or a device or apparatus on a royalty-free basis shall not of itself relieve the receiving party of the obligation to pay royalties, nor shall it be construed as the granting of any license whatsoever. - U.I.-U.S. agreements relating to the interchange of patent information will be followed by both parties."